 Once you have a few top ups a day with responsive breastfeeding in between it is relatively straightforward to stop the last of the top ups.
 You can either stop them all at once or drop one at a time.
 It is often a relief to have the relative simplicity of just breastfeeding without all the faff of bottles, sterilizing, pumps and making up formula safely.
 Breast milk is always ready, day and night, it sends both baby and you off to sleep easily, and it’s free!

 You may get to a stage where you are at maximum capacity for breastfeeding, whether there be physiological reasons for not being able to produce more milk and baby just cannot maintain weight on solely breastfeeding, or maybe you decide you need to keep some formula for other reasons.
 If this is the case you can mix feed.
 Doing one or two whole feeds of formula each day, and continue with responsive breastfeeding for the rest of the day and night works well.
 Or you could continue to top up some of the feeds.
-Any amount of breast milk is so important for baby and for mum.
+Any amount of breastfeeding is so important for baby and for you.
 We must value every single drop.
-Once baby moves on to solid foods and begins to reduce their milk intake naturally, the formula can be dropped then and breastfeeding can continue for as long you and baby enjoy it.
+Once baby moves on to solid foods and begins to reduce their milk intake naturally, the formula can be gradually reduced if you wish and breastfeeding can continue for as long you and baby enjoy it.